Zerthox/arcdps-rs/README.md

 Documentation can be found at [zerthox.github.io/arcdps-bindings/arcdps/](https://zerthox.github.io/arcdps-bindings/arcdps/).

 This project is originally a fork of [greaka/arcdps_bindings](https://github.com/greaka/arcdps_bindings).
-If you are looking to migrate, see [Migrating from Graka's bindings](../docs/migrating-from-greaka.md).
+If you are looking to migrate, see [Migrating from Greaka's bindings](./docs/migrating-from-greaka.md).

 ## Features
 - Rust abstractions for ArcDPS callbacks, types and exports